ondrovic/survey-test-form/docs/SUPABASE_SETUP.md

 4. **Missing tables**
    - Re-run the setup script in the Supabase SQL Editor
    - Check the database schema in the Table Editor

+5. **Email notifications not working**
+   - Verify SMTP secrets are set: `npx supabase secrets list`
+   - Check Edge Function logs in Supabase dashboard
+   - Ensure the send-survey-email function is deployed
+   - Test with Mailtrap for debugging

 ### Useful Supabase Dashboard Sections: